-Professionals from the local authority and local anchor institutions were invited to the council chamber where they were formally asked a series of questions regarding the two themes.
+Professionals from the local authority and local anchor institutions were invited to the Council Chamber where they were formally asked a series of questions regarding the two themes.
 The citizens’ hearings were participatory and the preparation for them represented a deliberate form of co-production.
 A group of active citizens developed a series of questions centred on two themes: relationships and reigniting the values of the co-operative movement.
-These questions and discussions that followed were intended to develop and sustain a viable network of community voices of Rochdale citizens in conversation with Leaders in GM which could lead to projects within Rochdale.
+The questions and discussions that followed were intended to develop and sustain a viable network of community voices of Rochdale citizens in conversation with Leaders in Greater Manchester that could lead to projects within Rochdale.
 The proceedings were presided over by a local magistrate, which added an element of fairness and power to the proceedings.
 The structure intentionally disrupted power dynamics and standard hierarchies within the local council.
-It did this in quite specific ways : the setting was the Council Chamber which was decorated by the citizens group to balance the architecture and formal decoration of the room ; the public officials responding to the questions were strictly managed in terms of time and required to focus on the specific question.
+It did this in quite specific ways : the setting was the Council Chamber, which was decorated by the citizens group to balance the architecture and formal decoration of the room ; the public officials responding to the questions were strictly managed in terms of time and required to focus on the specific question.

-From the Citizens’ Hearings, work focussed on the two themes of building co-operative action and building hope and trust has continued.
+From the citizens’ hearings, work focussed on the two themes of building co-operative action and building hope and trust has continued.
 Rochdale chose to ‘develop a model of co-operative co-production with the new voluntary sector infrastructure organisation in Rochdale’ (Goldstraw, 2019: 2).
 This led to commissioning and interviewing for the contract to provide the new Council for Voluntary Services, to be led in collaboration with a group of citizens.
 All organisations that were interviewed for the contract had to answer questions on how they intended to reflect co-operative values and involve citizens in their work.
-From the Citizens’ Hearings relationship training, entitled ‘how to argue better’, was designed and delivered.
+From the citizens’ hearings relationship training, entitled ‘how to argue better’, was designed and delivered.
 This training develops communication skills with the aim of reducing family breakdown and domestic violence and abuse within Rochdale.
-This idea emerged from the citizens’ hearings and has been developed from the notion of how, as a community, Rochdale can build hope and trust.
+This idea emerged from the citizens’ hearings and has been developed from the notion of how as a community Rochdale can build hope and trust.
 The co-produced work in Rochdale has been cumulative – developing, building and supporting community voice using a variety of approaches over a long period of time (Goldstraw and Diamond, 2019).
 This paper draws on briefing papers that have summarised this work in Rochdale and seeks to critically reflect on the body of work in order to develop learning from these ongoing projects.

-Key Learning from Building Sustainable Community Voices in Rochdale
+Key learning from building sustainable community voices in Rochdale

 There is value in building sustainable community voices.
 The co-operative approaches taken here have, through their praxis (Freire, 1974), developed from the long-term place-based relationships that have been nurtured by volunteers, active citizens, professionals and academics over a period of years (Goldstraw et al., 2014, 2015).
 Building sustainable community voices has not been a short-term, quick-fix activity.
 It has taken time and long-term accountability to a community.
-The knowledge has developed, in celebration books and briefing papers (Goldstraw, 2018; Goldstraw et al., 2014, 2015; Goldstraw and Diamond, 2017; Goldstraw and Diamond, 2019), as evidence to make change and was shared with a variety of commissioning groups within the council.
+The knowledge has developed, in celebration books and briefing papers (Goldstraw, 2018; Goldstraw et al., 2014, 2015; Goldstraw 2017; Goldstraw and Diamond, 2019), as evidence to make change and was shared with a variety of commissioning groups within the council.

-Sustainable Community Voices: Active Citizens at the Centre
+Sustainable community voices: active citizens at the centre